Using a macro lens for a photo session of a newborn

 It is just something to be aware of.
 It’s just how the optical configuration of macro lenses work.
 I know than Nikon shooters who are new to using macro lenses, are often concerned that they aren’t getting the f2.8 maximum aperture.
 Canon shooters are generally not aware of this change in aperture, since the camera doesn’t show it.

-I favor the 100 / 105mm focal length when it comes to macro lenses.
+I favor the 100 / 105mm focal length (on a full-frame camera) when it comes to macro lenses.
 This gives me a comfortable working distance on a full-frame camera.
 And it also doubles as a portrait lens if I need to.

 If you are using a crop-sensor camera, then there are other good choices which would effectively give you a similar focal length (if you frame the image the same):